oldfartdeveloper/solitaire/doc/proposedFeatureChanges.md

 `DisplayMode`.
 1. FIXED: In tableau, when King and card below it were moved to empty tableau column, the card below was removed.

-1) and 3) are probably the same problem.
+## Other Desired Features

-### Other TODO
+TODO

 1. Consider using keyboard modifier keys to add functionality (such as pressing 'shift' to show available targets for the current terminal position).